GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         // We allow scripts that receive these messages to get properties.
         // These properties can only be set inside a constructor.
         // This prevents other scripts from modifying the data after the
-        // Message event has been constructed prior to publishing. public bool IsEnabled { get; }
+        // Message event has been constructed prior to or after publishing. public bool IsEnabled { get; }

         // Message events that are not empty require a constructor in order